 Q: There are quite a few buildings there, aren't there?

 A: Lying about 60 kilometers northwest of Seoul, the strip of land forms the Joint Security Area (JSA) between the United Nations Command and the North Korean side.
 It contains the Military Armistice Commission building with the military demarcation line running through its center.
-On the South Korean side are Freedom House and Peace House; while on the North Korean side are facilities such as Unification Pavilion and Phanmun Pavilion.
+On the South Korean side are Freedom House and Peace House; while on the North Korean side are facilities such as Unification Pavilion and Panmun Pavilion.

 Q: With North and South Korea facing off against each other, isn't it dangerous?